 From this information, without the need for third-party tools, the Estimate Rebuffer algorithm can determine key elements that influence QoE, including the following:

-Rebuffering — The algorithm provides detail on the number of rebuffers a client has seen, the duration of the rebuffer events and the ratio of the time spent rebuffering to the time spent watching the video stream.
+Rebuffering — The algorithm details the number of rebuffers a client has seen, the duration of the rebuffer events, and the ratio of the rebuffering to the time spent watching the video stream.

-Average bitrate — Video quality is a function of the video bitrate.
-A higher average bitrate means better video quality, clearer and crisper picture, richer colors, and a better experience.
+Average bitrate — The video quality is a function of the video bitrate.
+A higher average bitrate means better video quality, clearer and crisper pictures, richer colors, and a better experience.

 Rate of fluctuation — Viewers tend to respond negatively to fluctuations in bitrate, preferring a constant bitrate.
 This metric determines the number of times the video stream changes its quality.